cran/gatoRs/README.md

 gatoRs (Geographic and Taxonomic Occurrence R-Based Scrubbing) provides users with tools for downloading and processing biodiversity data.
 Click [here](https://nataliepatten.github.io/gatoRs/) for the full user guide.

 ## Installation

 ```
 install.packages("devtools")
 devtools::install_github("nataliepatten/gatoRs")
 ```

+**Thank you to the CoordinateCleaner team for updating their package!
+We no longer have a spatial error associated with our package! **

 ## Quick Start
 Our package aims to streamline downloading and processing of biodiversity specimen data.
 Here is a quick example of how to download and clean with our package.